 The whole plantation is shaded for 3 weeks before the harvest of Gyokuro.
-This method helps to get tender and softer leaves with more amino acid and chlorophyll in it.
+This method helps to get tender and softer leaves with more amino acid and chlorophyll in them.
 After picking and withering comes the kneading and rubbing process.
 By the special hand movements the leaves separate, this is how the Gyokuro is formed.
-During this method the smaller, finer leaves stick together and form the cylinder shaped Dango tea.
+During this method, the smaller, finer leaves stick together and form the cylinder-shaped Dango tea.
 They sort out these amazing pieces from the Gyokuro one by one.
-This type of tea is only made in very small quantity.
+This type of tea is only made in very small quantities.
 According to Mr. Yoshida it would be difficult to make this tea in large quantity, because it’s made accidentally.
 Two cultivars are used for Dangocha: Samidori and Ujihikari.

 This tea which is made of the really tender leaves contains a plenty of active ingredients, such as Vitamin-C, Vitamin-E, catechin, caffeine and other antioxidants.